 Bring lunch.
 There is no café at the top.
 I usually sit on the large flat boulder halfway up the far slope, the one with the best view of the waterfalls.
 The coire loses light early, and afternoon clouds often roll in, so start by 10am if you want the full experience.

-Do not attempt the Ben Nevis summit in spring unless you have winter skills.
+Do not attempt Ben Nevis in spring unless you have winter skills.
 I mean this.
 The path is iced, the summit plateau has cornices — overhanging snow that collapses — and people die here every year.
 The Mountain Rescue team is volunteer-run and exhausted by May.
 Instead, do what locals do: walk Glen Nevis.

 The Lower Glen Nevis car park sits at 56.7969°N, -5.0036°W. £4 for the day, honesty box, no change given.
 Steall Falls is Scotland's second-highest waterfall, dropping 120 metres from a hanging valley.
 In spring, with snowmelt feeding it, the water volume is extraordinary.
 You can hear it from the car park.